-The Site is not located within any USFWS designated critical habitat or known occupied habitat for federally designated threatened or endangered species, including the Preble's meadow jumping mouse.
+The Site is not located within any USFWS designated critical habitat or known occupied habitat for federally designated threatened or endangered species, including the

+Preble's meadow jumping mouse.
 Therefore, no direct or indirect impacts to federally designated threatened or endangered species are expected to occur from the Project.
 Therefore, 4 Site Investments is not required to initiate consultation with the USFWS under the ESA.
-A "Clearance Letter" dated May 25, 2019 was obtained from the USFWS for the previous iteration of this Project that concurred with ecos' findings and "cleared" the entire Site.
-Ecos requested an updated, 2020 Endangered Species Act (ESA) Clearance Letter from USFWS.
-The USFWS issued a Concurrence response to our 2020 ESA Clearance Request that states, ""Ute ladies-tresses orchid and Preble's mouse are not likely to occupy the project site.
-Project is still consistent with the section 7 conclusions from 2019."
-The Agency has indicated that they have "No Concern" with our findings under the ESA and therefore no further action is required under the ESA (refer to Appendix F)
+A "Clearance Letter" dated May 25, 2019 was obtained from the USFWS for the previous iteration of this Project that concurred with ecos' findings and "cleared" the entire Site (refer to Appendix F).